pedrolei/tiles/README.md

 # Tiles
 An online multiplayer puzzle-racing game

-The website is now up on pthree.cc.
+The website is no longer up on pthree.cc.

+If you actually played it let me know and I can put it back up.

 If you want to test it by yourself, open up the website in two browser tabs.
 Input a name in each one and either hit play against a random opponent or use the lobby functionality to start a game against yourself.

-Planned updates:
+Planned updates (but probably not happening):
 - Improve UX
 - Add music
 - Fix matchmaking